-Funds received by municipalities were deposited into the MERS trust during August 2023 and are reflected in this valuation.
+A smaller number of municipalities qualified for the MI Local Retirement Grant than the Protecting MI Pension Grant Program of the previous year.
+Pension funds received by municipalities were deposited into the MERS trust during September 2024 and are reflected in this valuation.